Tigra: Tigra

 "The Tigra" is the historical defender and champion of the Cat People, a humanoid race created by sorcery during the Dark Ages.
 Concerned about the Cat People's uncontrollable population growth and savagery, a community of sorcerers banished them to a demonic netherworldly realm.

 The first two Cat People, who were capable scientists and sorcerers, evaded banishment through their magic.
 They continued to live among humanity in secret and worked to refine the Cat People's biology to make a peaceful integration into the human population possible.
 They were constantly persecuted and required a protector.
 Discovering that the original spell for transforming cats into Cat People like themselves had been rendered inoperative, they created a process combining science, sorcery, and focused mental power that could transform a human female into a "Tigra", a humanoid tiger-like being with abilities that far surpassed those of either race.

-This unnamed first Tigra defended the Cat People with great effectiveness, and allowed a new community to establish themselves on Earth, separate from the group that had been banished.
-This new population continued to live amongst humanity in secrecy through the present day, relying on enchantments that cast the illusion of a human appearance.

-Nothing is known about the other Tigras who may have existed, or even if there have been more than two.
-At the time when Greer was transformed into Tigra, "the Tigra" was only remembered by the Cat People as a distant, but powerful, legend.
-It has been strongly implied that only one Tigra can exist at any given time.

-Dr. Tumulo was revealed to be one of these modern Cat People.
+Dr. Tumolo was among the modern Cat People.
 When members of Hydra tracked Tumolo down to obtain "the Final Secret" (the Black Death plague, which was another creation of the Cat People), Greer once again donned the Cat costume and drove them off.
 However, she was mortally injured by a blast from one of their alpha radiation pistols.

-Greer regained consciousness in a Baja California cave, surrounded by a gathering of Cat People summoned by Tumolo.
-Rapidly dying from the radiation's effects, Greer was offered one last hope of survival: a combination of ancient science, sorcery, and mental power that would transform her into Tigra, the Cat People's legendary half-human, half-cat warrior.
-She readily consented, arose from the ceremony as a superhuman cat hybrid, and began wearing only her black bikini from this time on.
-Soon after, she encountered the Werewolf.
+Rapidly dying from the radiation's effects, Greer is transformed into a Tigra to save her life.
+Though initially unable to change back to her human self, Tigra later receives a mystical cat-headed amulet that allows her to transform at will.
+She seldom uses the amulet, preferring her feline form and mostly abandoning her civilian identity.
+Tigra joins the Avengers after Moondragon uses her mental powers to compel a dozen unaffiliated heroes to audition.